How to Change Your IP Address Location

 Two amber shields on a dark navy background with VS between them.
 The left shield contains a white onion cross-section icon representing Tor; the right shield contains a white closed padlock representing VPN

-Tor and a VPN both hide your internet traffic from outside observers.
+Last updated: June 12, 2026 · 23 min read Tor and a VPN both hide your internet traffic from outside observers.
 What separates them is whether anyone still holds the complete picture: who you are and where you’re going.
 A VPN removes your ISP’s visibility into where you are going.
-Your destinations are encrypted inside the tunnel, and the websites you visit see the … Read more
+Your destinations are encrypted inside … Read more

 WebRTC Leak: What It Is and How to Stop It